 Summer is officially right around the corner.
 Vacations, long trips, family reunions, picnics, and grilling are on everyone’s minds.
 We are doing a lot of summer trip planning in my house, and I’m excited!

-Here’s the thing- my husband won’t be joining us on our trips because he has to work.
+Here’s the thing- my husband won’t be joining us on our trips because he has to work but we’re already planning a Honeymoon in the Maldives next year.
 So I’ll be on the road with three kids, eight and under, by myself.

 I’ve been thinking about this for the last few weeks and I have decided that the best way to handle this trip is to be prepared.
 We all know that with kids, it’s next to impossible to be prepared for any and everything that could happen.
 Case in point – when my oldest son was about four months old, we went on a trip with our church.
 I packed three pairs of extra clothes just in case.
 He had three diaper blowouts.
 If he had had one more, I would not have had any more clothes to change him into.

 I shared that story because it’s a good example of even when we prepare, unexpected things can still happen that we weren’t prepared for.
 What we have to do is be as prepared as we can and pray for the best.

 Today I’m sharing how I create a summer trip planning guide so I’ll be prepared for my summer travels with the kids.
 Even if there will be two adults available to assist with your crew, it never hurts to prepare for what you can.

 The first thing I am doing is making a checklist.

 Our trip isn’t until mid July, so now is the time to start writing down all the activities that we plan to do.
 For you, this may look something like: water park, arcade, movie theater, theme park.